Esri/i3s-spec/docs/1.7/textureDefinition.cmn.md

 # textureDefinition

-Materials describe how a feature or a set of features is to be rendered.
-This includes which shading and which colors to use.
-The following table provides the set of attributes and params for the `type`: `standard` material.
+A texture is a set of images, with some parameters specific to the texture/uv mapping to geometries.

 ### Related: